 CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
 Ensure the retention of large trees.
 Removal of large trees.
 Front gardens dominated by hard surfaces.
 Loss of front gardens.
 Encourage landscaped gardens SITING To maintain and enhance the existing consistent streetscape rhythm and sense of spaciousness.
-To maintain the existing backyard character and enhance the area's leafy feel.
+To maintain the existing spacious backyard character.
 Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
-Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
+Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
 Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
 Dwellings set too far forward.
 Boundary to boundary development.
 Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Front setbacks Image: setbacks Front setbacks Image: setbacks Siting on corner sites BUILDING HEIGHT AND FORM To maintain the existing one and two storey scale and pitched roof character of the precinct.
-To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm.
-Ensure buildings are composed of façades that are no more than two storeys high to the street.
-Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street.
-Ensure attached side by side development is designed to read as one dwelling within the streetscape.
-Three storey façades to the street.
-Large bulky buildings or extensions that dominate the streetscape.
-Symmetrical presentation of side by side townhouses.
-X X Integrate with pitched roofs
+Side setbacks Font setbacks Font setbacks Siting on corner sites BUILDING HEIGHT AND FORM • To maintain the predominantly single storey scale and pitched roof character of the precinct.
+Ensure new buildings are composed of facades that contain a single storey element with recessive upper levels.
+Ensure upper level additions to historic dwellings are sufficiently setback to appear as a recessive element.
+Two storey facades to the street where this is not the prevailing streetscape character.
+Large bulky buildings or extensions that dominate the streetscape Maintain single storey streetscane scale streetscape.